amleshkashyap/moreRailsEtc/servers/security_topics/defenses/general/README.md

   * Availability - available on demand/as required.
   * Non repudiation - creator/sender of data can't refuse doing it.
   * Authentication - identify the creator/sender.
-  * Authorization - the one requesting the data must be allowed to have it.
+  * Authorization - the one requesting the data must be allowed to have it if he has the privileges.

 ### Tools